Willets Point: In popular culture

 The "Valley of Ashes" described in F. Scott Fitzgerald's novel The Great Gatsby is said to have been inspired by a former dump (now the location of Flushing Meadows–Corona Park) in Willets Point.
 The 2007 film Chop Shop was also filmed and set in this neighborhood.
 The 2010 dramatic film Willets Point, directed by T. J. Collins, is set in the neighborhood.

 The 2018 documentary The Iron Triangle, directed by Prudence Katze and William Lehman, describes the history behind the destruction of the once-thriving neighborhood.

-The 2010 cinema verite documentary “Foreign Parts” is shot in Willets Point and shows life and industry there prior to redevelopment.
+The 2010 cinéma vérité documentary Foreign Parts is shot in Willets Point and shows life and industry there prior to redevelopment.

-Neutral Drop, an automotive YouTube channel, films many of their videos in the streets and backlots of the Iron Triangle.